Article written by

 Live resin extracts typically contain 4%-12% terpenes, while distillates contain a barely measurable terpene content.

 Live resin is more potent than cannabis flower but provides a similar experience because it retains the original plant’s flavor, fragrance, and full-spectrum chemical profile.
 On the other hand, THC distillates are much more intense because they’re over 90% concentrated and void of balancing terpenes and non-psychoactive compounds.
+So, if you’re specifically interested in the live resin vs. distillate high, the distillate high will be more extreme than the high produced by live resin.

 Live resin THC content ranges from 45%-90%.
 Live resin is also rich in CBD, containing up to 90% of the compound, depending on the original strain.
 Cannabis distillates contain 90%-99% of the primary cannabinoid, whether CBG, CBD, CBN, or THC.